TechnologyMasters/contributing/.github/ISSUE_TEMPLATE/speak.md

 ### Travel Assistance

-Do you want to apply for travel assistance? please review our [Compensation Policy](./compensation.md)
+Do you want to apply for travel assistance?

 - [ ] Yes
 - [ ] No